MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 - DLC:  8 bytes
 - Endian: Big Endian
 - Control Mode: Servo, Velocity mode (3) is the implemented control mode.
 Note: Velocity is set in ERPM and not RPM.
 ERPM has a range of –100000 -> 100000 while RPM has a range of 0 -> 235.
-Code example in the “Motor documentation page 35”.
+Code example in [DS-CubeMars-AK10-9, p.35](https://github.com/MDU-C2/SLaRC-LightSeeker-HT25/blob/main/docs/DOC-Data_sheets/DS-CubeMars-AK10-9.pdf).

 Receiving messages with information from the motors The motors transmit single frame messages at a frequency set in the CubeMars software (1-500 Hz).
 The size of each message is 8 bytes.
 Each transfer will contain: